-We aim to fulfil the requirements of the National Curriculum for Geography; Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
+We aim to fulfil the requirements of the National Curriculum for Languages; Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries (The 2014 Primary National Curriculum in England).

 The national curriculum for languages aims to ensure that all pupils: